Cara Delevingne: 2015–present: Acting breakthrough and modelling hiatus

 It was noted by many that Delevingne had started to become more selective with the shows she appeared in.
 This was the beginning of the decrease in volume of catwalk roles, the cause of which at the time was put down to her expanding acting career.
-However, in a Time essay published in 2016, Delevingne explained the real cause for the decrease of show appearances:
+However, in a Time essay published in 2016, Delevingne explained the real cause for the decrease of show appearances: "It's taken time, but now I realize that work isn't everything and success comes in many forms.
+I've opened my mind, and now I embrace new things with a childlike curiosity.
+I'm spending more time doing the stuff I love.
+And I've been able to do better work because of it."

 In February 2015, Delevingne appeared in ASAP Ferg's music video for his song Dope Walk.
 Later in May 2015, she was also in Taylor Swift's star studded "Bad Blood" music video which went on to break Vevo's 24-hour viewing record, with 20.1 million views in its day of release.

-Delevingne co-starred in the adaptation of John Green's novel, Paper Towns (2015), as Margo Roth Spiegelman.
+Delevingne co-starred in the adaptation of John Green's novel Paper Towns (2015) as Margo Roth Spiegelman.
 The film brought in $12,650,140 on the opening weekend in the US, which placed it 6th at the box office.
 Rotten Tomatoes' critical consensus reads, "Paper Towns isn't as deep or moving as it wants to be, yet it's still earnest, well-acted, and thoughtful enough to earn a place in the hearts of teen filmgoers of all ages."
 Of Delevingne's performance, Justin Chang of Variety called her "the real find of the film", suggesting that "on the evidence of her work here, this striking actress[sic] is here to stay".